paulsturgess/paulsturgess.github.io/source/_posts/2020-03-20-nothing-is-urgent-asynchronous-communication.markdown

  Jason Fried from Basecamp wrote this fantastic blog post on why [Group chat is like being in an all-day meeting with random participants and no agenda](https://m.signalvnoise.com/is-group-chat-making-you-sweat/).
 It informs much of our thinking.

- I won't pretend we are perfect at it.
-But these are the specific behaviours we encourage at Rail Europe:
+ I won't pretend we are perfect at it and there is always an exception to the rule.
+But these are the specific (and default) behaviours we encourage amongst the tech team at Rail Europe:

 * Recognition that most questions do not need an immediate answer
 * There's no expectation that your colleague/team is online all day
   * Muting of Slack channels or closing Slack entirely to avoid being interrupted is encouraged
 * Team decisions are not made in Slack
   * We use Basecamp for long-form discussions, so everyone can contribute when it suits them
-  * Removes the fear of missing out
-* @mention should not be used when someone is offline
+* @mention should not be used when someone is offline unless it's critical
-  * some people cannot turn off notifications if they need to be contactable in a true emergency
 * Respect Slack statuses such as "concentrating", "lunch", "gone for a walk"
 * Use the Lunch, Meeting or Phone status to avoid lots of pointless chatter in public channels
 * Task specific conversations that are relevant for project managers should go on Jira/Trello